act-framework/act/docs/goals.md

 to solve that by creating a bad implementation of a subset of Haskell's Prelude.

-Starting the right building blocks is the most important thing.
+Starting with the right building blocks is the most important thing.
 Act chose Ramda, and uses it extensively, from signals to view helpers.

 #### Performatic and small